 In summer 2022 we will hold workshops with the artists.

-In July 2023 we will create tours visiting each artist group.
+In summer 2023 we will create tours visiting each artist group.

 The Workshops are a critical first component of the exhibition.
 We will investigate different forms of creative practice, how the artists live now, as well as methods to encourage new forms of sustainable creative lives.
 The workshops will set the themes for the tours the following year.

-The Tours in Skäne will be by bus, probably weekends in July 2023.
-To get a ticket for a tour, to encourage dialog, each participant will have to fill in a form describing their imagined creative practice.
+The Tours in Skäne will be by bus, probably weekends in June/July 2023.
+To get a ticket for a tour, to encourage dialog, each participant fills in a form describing their imagined creative practice.

-On the bus a 2 person band will play improvisation (Robbie Lee & Hampus Ohman-Frolund).
-Each tour will have a Guide (Marek Walczak / Robert Ek).
+On the bus a 2 person band will play improvisation 2.
+Each tour will have a Guide.
+3

-The Documentation of the workshops, tours and interviews will be the final piece of the Triennal.
-This will take the form of a documentary film, website archive, as well as an exhibition in Malmo after the tours have ended.
+The documentation of the workshops, tours and interviews will be the final piece of the Triennal.
+This will take the form of Demonstrations – modules including videos, texts and drawings creating a living website archive.
+The demonstrations create numerous possibilities for exhibitions and events after the tours have ended.